John Carleton (skier): Profession

-Carleton was partner in the Manchester, N.H. law firm of “McLane, Carleton, Graf, Green & Brown" and an Assistant Attorney General for N.H. from 1939–45.
+Carleton was partner in the Manchester, New Hampshire law firm of McLane, Carleton, Graf, Green & Brown and an Assistant Attorney General for New Hampshire from 1939–45.

-He also worked as campaign manager for the unsuccessful Sherman Adams N.H.
-1946 Gubernatorial race and was an alternate delegate to the 1948 Republican National Convention from New Hampshire.
+He also worked as campaign manager for the Sherman Adams campaign for governor in 1946. and was an alternate delegate to the 1948 Republican National Convention from New Hampshire.

 Family

 He married Alice Prescott Skinner on July 1, 1931 in Paris, France.